 In southeastern Europe and many former Soviet republics, government services remain severely underfunded, particularly for orphans, Roma children, and children with disabilities.
 And though the refugee crisis has faded from the headlines, it continues to have long-term effects as young people seek safety and a new beginning in the region.

-Working to fill the gaps, our community-based partners provide critical services – like shelter, healthcare, and education – to children and youth who would otherwise be forgotten.
+Working to fill the gaps, our community-based partners provide critical services – like shelter, healthcare, mental health services, and education – to children and youth who would otherwise be forgotten.
 They also open doors to entrepreneurship, civic engagement, and other opportunities that enable young people, particularly girls and young women, to contribute to and help shape the world around them.

 But our partners cannot face these challenges or leverage these opportunities alone: they need you.
 Your help brings safety and opportunity to thousands of children across Europe and Eurasia.
-Learn more in our GFC in Europe & Eurasia Overview.
+Read more about our work in the region in our GFC in Europe & Eurasia Overview, and learn more about our current initiatives below: